 So, what is Conversion Testing?

-Conversion Testing is the process of conducting an AB or multivariate test to increase the website conversion rate.
+Conversion Testing is the process of conducting an AB or multivariate test to boost conversions of the website.

 An iterative process by nature, CRO helps you in making assumptions about your website visitors and then testing these assumptions to measure how your market actually responds.

-As a long-term process, CRO achieves sustainable, repeatable, and consistent increases on conversion rates through researching, testing, and analyzing visitors’ behaviors on your website.
+As a long-term process, CRO achieves sustainable, repeatable, and consistent increases in conversion rates through researching, testing, and analyzing visitors’ behaviors on your website.
 A good CRO program increases your site’s revenue month to month, reaching significant cumulative annual growth.

 The best part?
 This result optimizes your current website traffic.
 More conversions, without the need of increasing site traffic.

 The annual uplift in profits alone could should justify a CRO program implementation.

 But conversion optimization goes beyond the metrics and profits.

 When performed correctly, CRO becomes a way of discovering more about your visitors and customers as well as your website and your company.
 A good program can give you precious insights to apply to other areas of your organization.